 Takeaway: The probate court oversees the process, but with a will, you get to tell the court what to do.
 One thing of note, probate is a public process, so your will is not private.

-property.
+Trust.
+You control your estate plan, accounts, and property if you create a trust.
 One of the most important benefits of a trust is that it’s private.
-Two things of note: to be valid, the trust must be funded with assets, and all assets must be properly titled in the name of the trust.
+To be valid, the trust must be funded with assets, and all assets must be properly titled in the name of the trust.
 You will still need a will.
-A will that is part of the trust-based estate plan is called a pour-over will.
+A will part of the trust-based estate plan is called a pour-over will.
 It captures anything not tilted correctly in the name of the trust.

 Takeaway: A trust lets you retain control of your valuable assets through your trustee, avoid probate, and leave specific instructions so that your children are taken care of.
 With a trust, you can define when and how your kids will receive their distributions.
-This is especially important if your kids are minors or just not equipped to receive a large sum of money at one time.
+This is especially important if your kids are minors or not equipped to receive a large sum of money at once.

 Intestate.
-If you die without a will or a trust, we call that dying intestate.
+We call that dying intestate if you die without a will or a trust.
 Here, your assets, including your homes, rental property, unimproved land, tangible personal property, intangible items, and any financial accounts, will go through probate.
-That means anyone can find out what you own, what you owe, and who gets what.
+That means anyone can discover what you own, what you owe, and who gets what.
 Your creditors will be the first to collect.
 Since your passing was published, your unprotected estate has become a feeding ground for fake creditors.
 Then state law determines who gets what is left.

 If your children are your only heirs and you haven’t provided instruction for their care, a guardian will be appointed for your minor child.
 Some guardians charge a lot of money which might eat into your assets.
 And because you didn’t make allowances beforehand, the court could appoint someone you would never have chosen to raise your minor child.
 Is that what you want – a stranger raising your child?